kapydev/ezbackend/packages/docs/docs/extras/lifecycle-and-hooks.md

 All of the `pre` and `post` parts of the lifecycles are arrays, whereas everything else is a single function

-When you run `import EzBackend from '@ezbackend/core`, there are no functions in the lifecycle
+When you run `import {App} from '@ezbackend/core`, there are no functions in the lifecycle

-Then when you add `@ezbackend/common` as a plugin, the below happens:
+However, when you use `import {EzBackend} from '@ezbackend/common` as a plugin, It comes with some lifecycle hooks

 ```
 .
 |
-init[🎣Create sequelize and fastify instance]
+init[🎣Create typeorm connection and fastify instance]
 |
 .
 |